GALLERY

 b) Pour the mixture into the sieve and press it through into the storage container.
 Discard any solid bits that cannot be broken up and are left in the sieve.
 When finished, clean and wash the sieve well.

 Remember to scrape up and keep all the glaze-base that is dirty, dry or wet that falls off during the process of preparing and put it into the box where you keep the dirty glaze-base as it can be cleaned and used again.
-See: Glaze-Base (f) Cleaning it of tiles
+Read more about: Glaze-base (l) Cleaning-up / Glaze-base (i) Leaving the glaze-base

 Glaze-base thickness.